-The “how it would be” is where I run into problems.
-I may be too specific about exactly what I want, and too dismissive about what I don’t want.
-A former girlfriend of mine who became a friend later says that it’s weird how I’m only into giving oral but just not into it when she tries to reciprocate, or anyone suggests another “activity.”
+When it comes to sex, I may be too specific about exactly what I want, and too dismissive about what I don’t want.
+A former boyfriend of mine who became a friend later says that it’s weird how I’m only into giving oral and just not into it when he tries to reciprocate, or when anyone suggests another activity.

-I honestly don’t care if anything besides oral ever happens, yet other girls can’t cum without “everything else.”
+I honestly don’t care if anything besides oral ever happens, yet other guys can’t cum without “everything else.”

-I’m amazing at giving pleasure, but why can’t I care enough about the other stuff to do what every other girl wants?
+I’m amazing at giving pleasure, but why can’t I care enough to do what every other guy wants?

 Don’t stress about wanting what you want.
 Humans are remarkably diverse in their sexual triggers.